mbdelaresma/coauthorship-network/README.md

 Network Science Course Submission

-This report was presented in the **Network Science Education Symposium 2022**.
+This report was presented in one of the satellite sessions of **Network Science Education Symposium 2022** last July.

 See full report [HERE](https://github.com/mbdelaresma/coauthorship-network/blob/main/FinalReport.pdf)